piemonte/Twinkle/README.md

 ### Manual

-You can also simply copy the `Twinkle.swift` file into your Xcode project.
+You can also simply copy the `Twinkle.swift` and 'Random.swift' file into your Xcode project.

 ## Usage